The Student Empowerment Fund provides capital for lower-rate private loans to make education

 About the Student Empowerment Fund

-Through partnerships with reputable lenders, we will make low-rate student loans and refinancing accessible, so Illinois collegians and graduates can learn today and thrive tomorrow.
+Through partnerships with reputable lenders, we will make lower-rate private student loans and refinancing accessible, so Illinois collegians and graduates can learn today and thrive tomorrow.

 We are excited to announce our first partnership with ISL Education Lending.
-Through ISL, Illinois residents can access the low-rate student loans made possible by SEF.
-We look forward to building additional partnerships in the future to expand loan accessibility for all Illinoisians.
+Through ISL, Illinois residents can access the lower-rate private student loans made possible by SEF.
+We look forward to building additional partnerships in the future to expand loan accessibility for all Illinoisans.

 Why Was SEF Created?